CharlesCage/burstrender/README.md

 * read the EXIF data from all the CR3s
 * try to break them into bursts by looking for gaps of >2 seconds and eliminating bursts of less than 10 images
-* produce a half-speed, 2000px-wide MP4
+* produce a half-speed, 2000px-wide, normalized MP4
 * produce a slightly-less-than-2000px-wide shake-stabilized MP4
 * and produce a 1000px-wide looping GIF
 * all for each detected burst